tanchongmin/SymbolicAITutorial/README.md

 See the Symbolic AI repository here: https://github.com/Xpitfire/symbolicai

-Symbolic AI defines everything as a symbol, with some symbols storing information, and some symbols are like expressions used to evaluate the symbols to get information.
+Symbolic AI defines everything as a symbol, with some symbols storing information, and some symbols are like expressions used to **process** the symbols to get information.
 At its core, symbols are manipulated using Large Language Model-defined operations.

 Each symbol is basically stored in text form.